Coweta County, GA Focus

 The Coweta County, Georgia Democratic Party's regular monthly meeting is the first Saturday of every month at 10:00 am (come at 9:30 for breakfast) at the Westside Restaurant on Temple Avenue in downtown Newnan.

-Upcoming events from the Coweta County Democratic Party Calendar:
+Find upcoming events from the Coweta County Democratic Party Calendar

 Solar Energy in Coweta County: